geraldss/craft/ABOUT.md

 without modification.

-The worker groups are modified so that each member holds a reference to its local senator.
+The worker groups are modified so that each member holds a reference to its local senator, which must be on the same physical server.
 The leader of each worker group is always the member whose senator is consul.

 Elections are held only within the senate group.
 If a worker requires an election, it asks its senator to conduct an election.
 Heartbeats